Create a

 Restructure HR roles away from generalists to specialists, even if that leaves only a couple (in lean teams) of true HR Business Partners.
 Aside from the more traditional separation of payroll, benefits, onboarding, exit processing, and related tasking being moved into a shared services function, consider having employee relation specialists who focus on guiding managers and employees through the management of individual performance issues, policy violations, and the like.
 Plan on leveraging data from HR records to report on trends that indicate the need to improve programs and create interventions and organization development efforts for enhancements.

-2. Focus a few HR Business Partners as strategic allies.
+2. Focus some HR Business Partners as strategic allies

 Create internal consulting capabilities that are designed to integrate the efforts and use of the skill sets of the functional experts in recruiting, compensation, learning & development, HRIS, etc. Build capabilities based upon performance consulting, business driver and operational expertise, core analytics and reporting, employee listening, and organization development (OD) skill sets.
 Promote their work and contributions regularly.